 What options do I have to catch up on the basic knowledge in the subject Econometrics?

-It is possible to take the compulsory module Econometrics in the third term instead of the first term and to bring forward a suitable elective module for it (an elective module that does not require attendance of the corresponding compulsory module).
-This gives you the time to acquire basic knowledge through self-study.
 The Bachelor lecture Econometrics takes place in the summer term and can be attended if necessary with the approval of the responsible lecturer; however, it is not possible to acquire credit points here.
-This alternative study plan may conflict with a planned stay abroad.
 Approximately one week before the start of the term, a blocked course is offered that teaches/repeats standard econometric methods.
-Please note that the subjects Statistics and Econometrics are only examined together in the Master's degree programme!
+Please note that the subjects Statistics and Econometrics are only examined together in the Master's degree program!
 If you have further questions, you can also contact the Chair of Econometrics directly.

 As literature for a self-study of the basics of econometrics we recommend: